-- The City may consider reviewing existing maximum floor area or floor area ratio (FAR) to help ensure houses on smaller lots remain relatively small. - The City may consider lot size reductions below the existing minimum lot size, provided the proposed development meets max floor area or FAR requirements set specifically for "small lot development."
+- The City may consider reviewing existing maximum floor area or floor area ratio (FAR) to help ensure houses on smaller lots remain relatively small. - The City may consider lot size reductions below the existing minimum lot size, provided the proposed development meets max floor area or FAR requirements set specifically for "small lot development." - Many of West Linn's aging residents face challenges to downsizing due to a lack of smaller units available in the community.
+Encouraging small unit development can increase opportunities for seniors to downsize and age in place.
+In addition, small dwelling development may support the accessibility needs for senior residents, as small single-unit homes are typically onestory.

 - Housing Need Addressed: Homeownership options for moderate-income households.
 The HCA indicates a need for 679 new ownership units (68% of new needed housing) over the 20-year period.
-The HCA also indicates that 15% of all new needed units will need to be affordable for moderateincome households (80-120% AMI). - Population served: Moderate-income households - Income level: 80-120% AMI - Benefits and Burdens: This action would be expected to benefit moderateincome households by increasing affordable homeownership opportunities.
+The HCA also indicates that 15% of all new needed units will need to be affordable for moderateincome households (80-120% AMI).
+Small dwellings will also help the City provide accessible housing options for seniors. - Population served: Moderate-income households; seniors; first-time homebuyers - Income level: 80-120% AMI - Benefits and Burdens: This action would be expected to benefit moderateincome households by increasing affordable homeownership opportunities.
 This would especially benefit first-time homebuyers that would otherwise be challenged to purchase a home in West Linn, and potentially seniors looking to purchase a downsized home.
 This action also has the potential to benefit communities that have historically faced structural barriers to homeownership - particularly people of color and other marginalized communities.